 Fremont Lake – A Naturally Formed, Glacial Lake

-A classic example of glacial geology, the lake was scooped out by an ancient glacier and is dammed at the lower end by a terminal moraine.
+Surrounded by timbered foothills and a backdrop of spectacular peaks, Fremont Lake is a classic example of glacial geology, the lake was scooped out by an ancient glacier and is dammed at the lower end by a terminal moraine.
 The lake is named for explorer and military man John C. Fremont (1813-1890), who surveyed the area in 1842 while mapping most of the Oregon Trail.

 Lake Wildlife & Habitat